teatwig/bearlytics/README.md

 A: Yes, but you can't offer it as a service to your customers.

 **Q: How is user privacy protected?**
 A: User privacy is protected by not storing any personal identifiable information (PII).
 The IP address is hashed alongside the user-agent, and the current date with SHA-256 using a salt string that is stored in the environment variables.
 Can this be reversed?
-Yes, but it would require a lookup table of all IP addresses and user-agents and dates with the salt, along with their corresponding hashes, and a computer the size of a small moon.
+Yes, but it would require a lookup table of all possible IP addresses, user-agents and dates, along with their corresponding salted hashes, and a computer the size of a small moon.

 > The lookup table would need approximately 11,400 TB (or about 11.4 petabytes) of storage
 > This assumes: